 Technically, the award for the Best Airport in Central Europe 2019 went to Munich, while Budapest scooped the Best Airport in Eastern Europe 2019.
 But given that we don’t really agree with Skyrax’s Central/Eastern Europe categorization, we’ll just say that the Hungarian capital’s airport has been crowned best airport in Central and Eastern Europe.

 This is the sixth year in a row that Budapest’s Liszt Ferenc International, which handles more than 13 million passengers per year, has been named best airport in the region.
 Worldwide, it ranks as the 89th best airport in the world, two spots ahead of Warsaw airport (91st worldwide).
-Prague’s Vaclav Havel airport (97th) also made it unto the top 100 list.
+Prague’s Vaclav Havel airport (97th) in neighbouring Czech Republic also made it unto the top 100 list.